 Lozenges can also help to relieve a sore throat, a cough and difficulty swallowing.
 Lozenges that relieve these symptoms contain substances such as lidocaine, bezocaine, benzydamine and flubiprofen.

-Additionally, gargling with a solution of warm water and salt may reduce pain and swelling.
+Gargling with a solution of warm water and salt can also reduce pain and swelling.

 Patients should be encouraged to take complete bed rest and plenty of clear fluids.

 Antibiotics are prescribed if the tonsillitis is found to be caused by bacteria.
 Penicillin, erythromycin and clarithromycin are commonly used to treat bacterial tonsillitis.
 Due to emerging antibiotic resistance, the usual practice is to identify the exact strain and type of bacteria as well as the bacteria's sensitivity to antibiotics prior to prescribing an antibiotic.